i-love-coffee-i-love-tea/audogombleed.sh/README.md

 Can be used to print help texts if there are any in the configuration file.
-Displays the optinal parts of command words in square brackets.
+Displays the optional parts of command words in square brackets.

 Example help output:

     $ cli logs ?

-      | output tomcat logs
+      output tomcat logs

         lo[gs] w[ebapp]                                            view webapp logs
         lo[gs] o[sgi-framework]                                    view osgi framework logs